Yugenero/RodriguezNelson_Simulator/README.md

-Refer to User_manual.pdf for instructions on how to run the simulator
+Refer to user_manual.pdf for instructions on how to run the simulator